funatsufumiya/timeline_rs/README.md

 My code-base is published under the WTFPL (see [LICENSE](LICENSE) file).
 However, the dependencies of this project have different licenses.

-- `easing.rs` is ported from [ofxEasing.h](https://github.com/arturoc/ofxEasing/blob/master/src/ofxEasing.h) used in [ofxEasing](https://github.com/arturoc/ofxEasing), based on [terms of use](https://github.com/arturoc/ofxEasing/blob/master/src/easing_terms_of_use.html).
+- `easing.rs` is ported from [ofxEasing.h](https://github.com/arturoc/ofxEasing/blob/master/src/ofxEasing.h) used in [ofxEasing](https://github.com/arturoc/ofxEasing), based on [terms of use](https://github.com/arturoc/ofxEasing/blob/master/src/easing_terms_of_use.html) (BSD License).

+### Indirectly referenced projects

+This work is heavily inspired by [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline), and intended to use data created by ofxTimeline.

-- indirectly referenced [ofxEasing](https://github.com/arturoc/ofxEasing), is licensed under the MIT license. see [ofxEasing's LICENSE](https://github.com/arturoc/ofxEasing/blob/master/LICENSE)
+- [ofxEasing](https://github.com/arturoc/ofxEasing), is licensed under the MIT license. see [ofxEasing's LICENSE](https://github.com/arturoc/ofxEasing/blob/master/LICENSE)
-- indirectly referenced [ofxTween](https://github.com/arturoc/ofxTween), is licensed under the MIT license. see [ofxTween's LICENSE](https://github.com/arturoc/ofxTween/blob/master/LICENSE)
+- [ofxTween](https://github.com/arturoc/ofxTween), is licensed under the MIT license. see [ofxTween's LICENSE](https://github.com/arturoc/ofxTween/blob/master/LICENSE)
-- indirectly referenced [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline), is licensed under the Apache license. see [ofxTimeline's README](https://github.com/YCAMInterlab/ofxTimeline/blob/master/README.md)
+- [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline), is licensed under the Apache license. see [ofxTimeline's README](https://github.com/YCAMInterlab/ofxTimeline/blob/master/README.md)